ragsns/javaone-cloudfoundry-hol/exb/README.md

 #Cloud Foundry Hands-On Labs

-##Exercise 11: Cloud Foundry Interoperability
+##Exercise 11: Cloud Foundry Application Interoperability

 By definition, PaaS is an abstraction above the infrastructure layer.
 Which means, if you write an application to run on a PaaS, it will run on any infrastructure that the PaaS runs on, with no modification to the application itself.